MileHacker Logo

 • Visitor Info: Temple (9 AM-5 PM, check for prayer closures).
 Meghla (9 AM-6 PM).
 Waterfalls open daily.

-Plan going to temples to respect prayer times.
+Plan going to temples to show respect for prayer times.
 Support local artisans at Shoilo Propat.
 Enjoy a relaxing paddle boat ride at Meghla.

 Museums & Cultural Institutions